mohamedbenhadjer/detector-rdpbridge/QUICKSTART.md

 The hook will automatically:
 - Intercept errors
-- Keep the browser running
+- Keep the browser running (in hold mode)
 - Send support requests to Flutter

 ## Troubleshooting